-The problem: Use of different fonts on the website; different fonts causing unpredictable results in Web Manager.
+The problem: Use of different fonts on the website; different fonts causing unpredictable results.

 The solution: Always use the “paste as plain text” button to paste text.